mapozyan/caps/README.txt

     Generally, Power Search Plugin is using Calibre's native converters to build full-text index.
     However, native PDF conversion is sometimes working too slow.
 To speed up this process, you can install pdftotext utility and plugin will make use of it.
 Pdftotext is part of Xpdf and Poppler projects.
-Specifically for Debian/Ubuntu check for 'xpdf' or 'libpoppler73' apt packages.
+Specifically for Debian/Ubuntu check for 'xpdf' or 'libpoppler' apt packages.

 Configuring